pb1n/VeriGen/README.md

 ## Overview

-reVeriGen provides a comprehensive AST framework for programmatically constructing Verilog modules and expressions.
+VeriGen: reworked provides a comprehensive AST framework for programmatically constructing Verilog modules and expressions.
 It supports code emission (generating Verilog text) and expression evaluation for verification and testing.

 ## Features